UWSysLab/diamond/scripts/experiments/README.md

 make a `build` subfolder and run CMake, but for the baseline key-value store, you'll need to run `mvn package`.

-4. Change the constants at the top of `client_common.py` and `experiment_common.py` so that `SRC_HOST` contains the right address or hostname, `DATA_REDIS_PORT` contains a valid port on which to run Redis, `REDIS_DIR` points to a directory on `SRC_HOST` containing `redis-cli` and `redis-server` binaries, and `WORKING_DIR` points to a directory that exists on every client/server machine where binaries will be copied and results will be stored.
+4. Change the constants at the top of `experiment_common.py` so that `SRC_HOST` contains the right address or hostname, `DATA_REDIS_PORT` contains a valid port on which to run Redis, `REDIS_DIR` points to a directory on `SRC_HOST` containing `redis-cli` and `redis-server` binaries, and `WORKING_DIR` points to a directory that exists on every client/server machine where binaries will be copied and results will be stored.
+These changes should be made on the staging machine.

+5. Set the environment variables `DIAMOND_SRC_DIR`, `DIAMOND_WORKING_DIR`, and
+`REDIS_DIR` on `SRC_HOST` to point to the location of the `diamond-src` repo on `SRC_HOST`, the working directory on the server machines, and a directory containing Redis binaries on `SRC_HOST`, respectively.

-5. Make a text file called `clients.txt` in the `experiments` directory (this directory) on your staging machine that contains the addresses of each client machine, one per line.
+6. Make a text file called `clients.txt` in the `experiments` directory (this directory) on your staging machine that contains the addresses of each client machine, one per line.

-6. Create your config files and keys file and place them somewhere in the `diamond-src` repo on `SRC_HOST` (since they will need to be copied to client/server machines).
+7. Create your config files and keys file and place them on `SRC_HOST` (since they will need to be copied to client/server machines).
 Change the constants at the top of each experiment script to reflect the config prefix and keys file you want to use for each experiment.
+These changes should be made on the staging machine.